juanjo810/unsupervised-mode/preprocessing/README.md

   --output normalized_features.xlsx
 ```

-#### Description:

-- The script reads the input file, applies **MinMaxScaler** to the specified columns, and saves the normalized values in the output file.
-- The scaling operation transforms the values in the selected columns into a range between 0 and 1 based on the minimum and maximum values of each column.

 ### 🎶 `dim_reduction.py`

 This script applies dimensionality reduction techniques **UMAP** and/or **Locally Linear Embedding (LLE)** to the specified columns in a DataFrame.
 It helps reduce the dimensionality of feature embeddings for easier analysis and visualization.

+#### Description:

+- The script supports applying both **UMAP** and **LLE** independently.
+If both are specified, the script will compute reductions for each technique separately.
+- **UMAP** and **LLE** are powerful methods for reducing high-dimensional data into a lower-dimensional space, suitable for visualization or further processing.

 #### 📋 Arguments